 What is Water Retention?

-Quite simply, water retention occurs most commonly when we restrict our body of water.
-Other causes can be time of the month, stress, illness and high salt meals to name a few.
+Quite simply, water retention causes can be for various reasons.
+And it can be as simple as less is coming in than usual.
+So, we hold onto more.
+Other causes can be due to time of the month, stress, illness and high salt meals to name a few.
 Basically, humans are made up of around 70% water which means it’s key to stay hydrated!
 Furthermore, when we stay hydrated on a daily basis, we drop unnecessary water weight.
-Moreover, when your body knows plenty is coming in, it is happy to let extra reserves leave the body.
+Because when your body knows plenty is coming in, it is happy to let those extra precautionary reserves leave the body.

-How does Water Retention Relate to Weight Loss?
+How do Water Retention Causes Relate to Weight Loss?

-When water retention occurs it makes the scales seem like a blooming sorcerer.
-No matter what we do we can’t lose anything, except our mind!
+When water retention occurs it’s as if the scales have evolved into a blooming magical evil sorcerer.
+Because no matter what we do we lose nothing, except our minds.
 Worst of all, if you’re holding extra water weight, you may wrongly assume your nutrition plan is to blame.
 When in fact it is working perfectly but is being masked by water retention!
 Ultimately, the problem is most don’t stay consistently hydrated.
-And when dehydration sets in, side effects such as headaches, joint aches, lethargy, dry skin and most importantly, bad breath soon follow.
+And when dehydration sets in, side effects such as headaches, joint aches, lethargy, dry skin and most critically, bad breath soon follow.
 Your partner can thank us later!

-We recommend using picture progress (every 4-6 weeks) and measurements too.
+As well as the scales, we recommend using picture progress (every 4-6 weeks) and measurements too.
 In addition, tracking strength/fitness progress to watch for performance drops.
-For example, if you lose weight but start losing strength and don’t look better visually, this could indicate muscle loss instead of fat loss!
+For example, you could lose weight but start losing strength too!
+And if you don’t look better visually, it could indicate muscle loss instead of fat loss!

-Firstly, the body can very easily mistake hunger for thirst!
-Secondly, out of sight out of mind so keep a bottle of water on you throughout the day!
-Attach a hair bobble/elastic band round the bottle and remove one when you have drank 1 litre.
-As a result, you don’t forget how much you have had.
+Firstly, it’s very easy to mistake hunger for thirst!
+Secondly, out of sight out of mind which is why keeping a bottle of water on you throughout the day is a good idea!
+Attach a hair bobble/elastic band round the bottle and remove one when you have drank 1 liter.
+As a result, you won’t forget how much you have had.